Barcelona-Sardines in a Cup

 Barcelona Tapas and Wine Experience Small-Group Walking Tour** → A total highlight.
 Fried sardines from Dixie cups, mystery tapas, and learning how to drink wine from a porrón (think medieval wine funnel).
 Chaotic, authentic, and way too fun.

 Museu Nacional d'Art de Catalunya (MNAC) → My top pick.
-Incredible collection, killer views, and free Saturdays after 3 PM (open ’til 6).
+Incredible collection, killer art, and free Saturdays after 3 PM (open ’til 6).
 Great vibe, not too crowded.
 Definitely top-20 for me, and I’ve seen the Louvre.

 Park Güell → A colorful maze of mosaics, curves, and lizards.
 You feel like you’ve stepped into Dr. Seuss meets Catalonia.
-Id give this a 6, it is cool, but the line was long and unless you are a Gaudi fanboy, think twice.
+I’d give this a 6, it is cool, but the line was long and unless you are a Gaudi fanboy, think twice.
 The tour is good though(link above)

 Camp Nou → A mecca for football fans.
 Even from the outside, it’s iconic.
 Tours were closed during our visit, but it still gave me chills.
 Viva BARCA!!!!

 Souvenir's and Shopping alternative**→ For something authentic, hit the local weekend flea markets scattered across the city.
-That’s where you’ll find antiques, art, and genuine local souvenirs — not “I ❤️ Barca” magnets.
+That’s where you’ll find antiques, art, and genuine local souvenirs -not “I ❤️ Barca” magnets.

 🍴 The Bite Test